 Silence settled between them, and Kouga dropped his gaze to the carpet, now embarrassed as much for his candor as his transgression.

 Kagome cleared her throat.
 "You know why we're different?"
 She offered, gentling her tone.
 "Why we keep fighting?"

 "This is how Inu-Yasha and I talk to each other."

 He knew she was trying to explain – even somehow suggest they were making inroads towards true friendship, instead of their fall-back for safe pleasantries, but all he could hear was himself being compared to the hanyou.
 Again.

 Kouga gritted his teeth.
 "You don't know me just as much as I don't know you," he muttered.
 "I hate even hearing his name."

 Kagome heard his jealousy and hardened again.
 "Well you don't own the air," she pushed the covers off and crawled across the mattress.
 "And I'll mention whoever I like."

-Kouga tried not to growl but it rose out his mouth, filling the room.
+Kouga tried not to growl, but it rose out of his mouth, filling the room.
 "I wasn't saying you couldn't."